 Daniel Traub (b.
 1971) is a New York-based filmmaker and photographer, originally from Philadelphia.

 As a filmmaker, Traub has directed documentaries including the feature length Barefoot Artist about Lily Yeh and her collaborative artworks in war-torn communities; and Xu Bing: Phoenix, which highlights the condition of Chinese migrant laborers.
 He is currently completing a feature length documentary titled Into Her Own about the New York based artist Ursula von Rydingsvard.
-It will be released in Fall 2018.
+It will be released in 2019.

 He has also been the director of photography for numerous documentaries and programs for networks and production companies including PBS, German Television ZDF and Arte.